 I’m Mistress Rohesia Le Sarjent, 12th century Norman Palestinian, Laureled in Calligraphy and Illumination and Member of the Order of the Pelican.

 I live in Southron Gaard (mundanely Christchurch, New Zealand) and have been involved with the SCA for nearly 30 years.
 I dabble in a great many SCA arts including wine making, distilling and perfumery, costuming, cosmetics, cooking, painting, stained glass and too many others to name.
 I have a reputation for giving anything a go, once.
-I’m also a dab hand at research, know way too much about the crusader period and just finished computer modeling a Norman castle.
-Just don’t ask me anything about beer!
+I’m also a dab hand at research, know way too much about the crusader period and recently authored (with Rurik and a gentleman from the Midrealm) a new Compleat Anachronist on Medieval Brewing #171.